 The circuit is pretty conventional & no way unique using an astable gate clock configuration for the timing.
 Coil charging uses an FGA15S1250P Fet switch with Fet drivers ensuring switch on & off are well controlled.
 This transistor has a 1250 volt breakdown & can drive many amps if needed, it’s a bit overkill but should not need to dump energy to protect itself.
 Damping is bled off via bi directional diodes and also an emitter driven pulse detector which has an adjustable collector load.
 The signal is passed via a logic gate to provide edge sharpening for the sample & hold circuit.
 This is followed by a high gain amplifier feeding an output multi led display and audio output switch.

 The time delay control is a 100K pot which acts as the collector load for the pulse delay.
 This allows a measure of control over the signal threshold depending on the final coil damping current.
 Any changes to the threshold over its 6 to 24 uSec range needs to be accommodated by the S&H circuit.
 Feedback from the amplifier is used to maintain the output amplifier balance point by using a long time delay to compensate for any drift.
-A push button shortens the delay for faster initial balance.
+There is aproximately 30 seconds delay before the tracking loop finds its balance.
 Finally, an amplifier gain control provides up to 70dBs for sensitive searching.

 Sources would include coil pick up, clock jitter & sample & hold deviations.
-A 1 mV deviation at the op amp input will produce a 2.75 volt output deviation which is adequate for driving the Led outputs.
-Further noise reduction is applied to this signal for the Led's alone.
-Any further amplifier feedback will cause oscillation due to the time delay of the sample & hold circuit and auto balance feedback correction.
+A 1 mV deviation at the op amp input will produce a 2.75 volt output deviation which is adequate for driving the balance Led outputs.
+Further noise reduction is applied to this signal to reduce S & H droop.
+Any further amplifier feedback may cause oscillation due to the time delay of the sample & hold circuit and auto balance feedback correction.